Basic Selection of Sub-Surface Flies

 - Minnow imitations: Sculpin, Mad Tom, and Minnow imitations all work well.
 One of the most famous is the Whitlock’s Sculpin, Shenk’s Sculpin and a soggy Dahlberg diver also doubles as a decent sculpin wannabe.
-Always carry Clouser minnows in various colors.
+Don’t leave the house without Clouser minnows in various colors.
 And don’t forget to tie up or buy my number one minnow imitation: The Murdich Minnow.

 - Marabou Muddlers – Another great sculpin-like pattern

 - Matuka – A great soft hackled fly originally designed for trout, works great for bass and pike.

 - Crayfish patterns like the Clouser Crayfish, which is realistic and many other (probably better)

 - Whoolly Buggers – Where would you go without at least one a woolly bugger?

 - Red & White Hackle Fly – Feathered dynamite

 - Lefty’s Deceiver – A standard in any fishing situation

 - Zonker – white and natural colors look like a chub